Ajmer Monuments

 Badi (Big) Deg

-the right side of Buland Darwaza is located Bari Deg.
-Emperor
+and on the right side of Buland Darwaza is located Bari Deg.

-on foot and presented a large cauldron if victorious in Chittaurgarh
+Sharif on foot and presented a large cauldron if victorious

 Chhoti (Small) Deg